GyGaByyyTe/voice-memos/README.md

   - Pages: Application pages
   - Services: Concrete implementations of services defined in the common package

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **Continuous Integration**: Automatically runs linting and tests on every push and pull request to the main branch.
+- **Continuous Deployment**: Automatically builds and deploys the application to GitHub Pages when changes are pushed to the main branch.

+The CI/CD pipeline ensures code quality and provides an always up-to-date deployed version of the application.

+### Workflows

+- `ci.yml`: Runs linting and tests
+- `deploy.yml`: Builds and deploys the application to GitHub Pages

 ## Browser Support

 This application is designed to work in Google Chrome on Windows and Mac.